Climate and Average Weather in Fiji

 Fiji is a Melanesian country in the South Pacific Ocean.
 It lies about two-thirds of the way from Hawaii to New Zealand and consists of 332 islands.
 Approximately 110 islands are inhabited.
 Fiji has a tropical marine climate and a warm and cooler season.

 The differences in temperature between the warm and cool season are still pretty small.
 During the warm season, the mercury is at or around the tropical value of thirty degrees Celsius (86 degrees Fahrenheit) during the day.
 In the cooler months it is several degrees cooler.
 The same goes for the night temperatures.
 Whereas in the warm months they remain well above 20 degrees Celsius (68° F), the mercury drops in the coolest months to just below 20° C (68°F).
-In the wet season, the high relative humidity ensures that the feeling temperature can be a lot higher than the actual temperature.

 Luckily the wind can often bring some cooling.
 Fiji's tropical climate is hugely influenced by the trade winds blowing from the south-east.
 As a result, the southeast of the islands are wetter and they have considerably more wind.
 On the western side there is a clearly drier season, which starts in July and lasts until October.
 This is also the best time to visit Fiji.